Symbol | Name | Definition |

 An air parcel at \(z_1\) = 2000 m.a.s.l with \(T\) = 7 \(^{\circ}\) C and \(T_d\) = 5 \(^{\circ}\) C is displaced downwards to \(z_2\) = 100 m.a.s.l.
 What will the parcel’s \(T\) and \(T_d\) be at when it reaches \(z_2\)?

-out = APE(T_z1,T_dz1,z1,z2)
+= APE(T_z1,T_dz1,z1,z2) out

 At \(z_2\); \(T\) = 26 C and \(T_d\) 5 C